Skip to content

 A hexagonal camp badge, with three smaller hexagonal PCBs containing breakout pins peaking out from the edges, and a screen showing @emfcamp

 This year's badge is the Tildagon badge.
 It's a hexagon with a slot on each side that you can plug hexpansions into.
-A hexpansion is a 1 mm thick object with a particular shape on one edge.
-It can be made of cardstock, so you can quickly add some cat ears to your badge, or it can be a printed circuit board.
+A hexpansion is a 1 mm thick object with a hexagon shape on one edge (a six-sided polygon like this: ⬡).
+It can be made of card stock, so you can quickly add some cat ears to your badge, or it can be a printed circuit.

 A hexagonal camp badge, made up of two PCBs with a gap between them, lit by RGB LEDs on top, with more LEDs shining inside.
 It has illustrations of cats on the silkscreen.